 Having clear boundaries where work ends and your personal life begins, brings forward many advantages.
 From a working perspective, your career will flourish.
 You will find yourself re-energised each day, find yourself more motivated to work, improve your career prospects and build better working relationships.

 The same can be said for your home life.
 When you get home, you will find yourself being able to relax and switch off after a hard day.
 Enjoy your own personal time with friends or family.
 Be able to commit yourself better to your relationships and find enjoyment.
+It’s not enough to just have acrylic frames with their pictures on your desk.
+You need that quality time with them too.

 However, knowing why having this balance is important, it can be a difficult challenge to create these boundaries and to put them in place.
 Even with the best of intentions, people can still find them overlapping.
 It can be so easy to check your work emails, take a quick work call and receive work-based communication at home when not using a registered office service.